 We also present results from the survey at high profile academic conferences, and have published in peer-reviewed policing journals.
 We believe that this enhances the standing of the PFEW as an organisation that demonstrates rigour and transparency in our data and policy.
 Ultimately, this activity helps demonstrate the credibility of the work and makes it harder to dispute findings – however unpalatable other stakeholders may find them to be.

-Our 2018 survey found that more police officers than ever (7.8%) have taken second jobs.
+Our 2018 pay and morale survey found that more police officers than ever (7.8%) have taken second jobs.
 This is up from 6.3% of respondents in 2017.
 A staggering 44.8% said they worry about the state of their personal finances either every day or almost every day.
 And more than one in nine (11.8%) said they never or almost never have enough money to cover all of their essentials.
 This is up from 11% last year.

 The vast majority of respondents, 87.9%, do not feel fairly paid considering the stresses and strains of their job.